danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/periscope.md

 ### Submitter
    * [ ] Post in #data channel in Slack
    * [ ] Link to Periscope Charts/Dashboards from the Handbook.
 Every Periscope Dashboard should be linked from the Handbook **at least once**.
+Most performance indicators can be [embedded in the handbook](https://about.gitlab.com/handbook/business-ops/data-team/periscope/#embedding-periscope-charts-in-the-handbook).
    * [ ] Close this MR

 /label ~Reporting ~Periscope ~Review